Everything you need to know about Yusaku Maezawa, SpaceX's first moon passenger

 "I choose to go to the moon with artists," Maezawa said Monday.
 His vision came to him when staring at one of Jean-Michel Basquiat's paintings.
 "One day when I was staring at his painting, I was wondering, what if Basquiat had gone to space?
 What wonderful masterpiece would the have created?"
 Maezawa said.

 Sadly for Maezawa, Basquiat passed away in 1988.
 A number of other inspiring artists Maezawa credited, including Michael Jackson and Coco Chanel, have also passed.
-But he wondered what works they could create, having visited the moon.
+But he wondered what works they could create, had they visited the moon.

 For now, he hasn't decided on which artists he will reach out to and include on the inaugural flight.